 Permit to Work System Audits - Some Findings

 Permit systems are an important part of work control at operating facilities where equipment is handed over from the permit issuer to the permit receiver.
-Auditing them is an important component to drive performance across the workflow from the work execution through to risk assessments, isolations, permit/ certificates issuing, monitoring the worksite and handover back to operations.
+Auditing them is an important component of driving performance across the workflow, from work execution to risk assessments, isolations, permit/certificate issuing, monitoring of the worksite, and handover back to operations.

 An effective system for Permitting auditing includes: